To identify and distinguish a manufacturer or dealer, a trademark, such as a word, symbol, phrase or device is used.

 The unique identification of a particular company or individual is the trademark manifested as a word, symbol, phrase or device.
-Although there are many types of bottles used for soft drinks, there is only one with the distinctive Xoxa-Xola logo and design, and each of its design can be considered a trademark of the company like the shape, red imprint and name.
+Although there are many types of bottles used for soft drinks, there is only one with the distinctive Coca-Cola logo and design, and each of its designs can be considered a trademark of the company like the shape, red imprint, and name.
 No other soft drink company can create any similar trademark as all the elements are legally registered with the Patent and Trademark Office of the United States (USPTO).

 As a subset of law known as commercial marks, the term “trademark” in general discussions covers service marks and trade names and will be thus used in this article.
 The following applies when registering a service mark or trade name.

-Clearance is the first reason to get a trademark.
+- Clearance.
 The trademark process will save you heartache and a ton of money along the way because the process requires a search to determine if anyone else is using the mark.
-With a positive response you can avoid the situation where you have to give up your brand under threat of a trademark infringement lawsuit after a year or two.
+With a positive response, you can avoid a situation where you have to give up your brand under threat of a trademark infringement lawsuit after a year or two.

-Thirdly, registering helps you build a saleable brand as intellectual property becomes a party to your business.
+- Helps Build A Saleable Brand.
+Registering for a trademark helps you build a saleable brand as an intellectual property becomes a party to your business.
 The business value accrues when the business is registered which assists if you decide to sell.
-Additionally, you can earn royalties f you license your trademark for use with other parties.
+Additionally, you can earn royalties if you license your trademark for use with other parties.
 A mark can be a source of revenue.